Anas20001/Anas20001/README.md

 </div>

-### <div align="center">I'm Anas , a full-time data science learner 👨‍💻 practicing data science since 2019 🚀</div>
+### <div align="center">I'm Anas , a full-time data learner 👨‍💻 practicing all things data since 2019 🚀</div>

-- 🔭  I’m currently a Data scientist at DiLT Analytics based in Graz, Auatria
+- 🔭  I’m currently a Data Engineer
-- Also I'm an undergraduate mechatronics engineer in Zagazig school of engineering.
-Fascinated on  working with all about data
+- Also I'm Fascinated on  working with all about data

 - 🌱 I’m currently learning all about the intersection between Cloud technologies and Data